ISAs (Individual Savings Accounts) were introduced by the UK government in 1999.

 Transferring Investment ISAs

-There is a process you’ll need to follow in order to preserve you tax-free ISA status when you transfer your ISA.
+If you have money available for investment, there is a process you’ll need to follow in order to preserve you tax-free ISA status when you transfer your ISA.
 It is important that the money you have within your ISA is kept within the ISA wrapper throughout the transfer process.
 You’ll need to contact your new Investment ISA provider with the details of your current ISA account and they will manage the transfer on your behalf.

 Under no circumstances should you remove the funds from your existing ISA account yourself in order to make a transfer.
 Doing so would remove your funds from the ISA wrapper and the security of its tax-free status.